 ($1,000 / $3,000) * 100 = 33%

 Include only revolving credit in your calculation.
-Revolving credit is credit that you can borrow from repeatedly while making regular payments.
+Revolving credit is credit that you use repeatedly while making regular payments.
 Credit cards and lines of credit are classic examples of revolving credit.

 You don't need to include installment loans.
 Think of installment loans as those payments that are fixed – things like mortgages, car loans, student loans, or any other personal loans.